mshahzebraza/officeworks/notes/todo/branch.md

 # Troubleshooting

-## PO page
+## State manipulation

-- write transformation logic to filter the po list data
-- adjust the state variables to meet the needs of po-page
+- handle the state manipulation according to new "state.list" structure